-Walang Pasok: Class Suspensions on January 16, 2026 (Friday) due to Typhoon Ada
+List of Walang Pasok: Class Suspensions on March 13, 2026 (Friday) due to Possible Typhoon

 Given the current forecast, class suspensions are possible, especially if rainfall warnings escalate.
 According to DepEd Order No. 037, s.
 2022, which updates the implementation of automatic class suspensions: